vasa-chi/purescript-book/5 - Pattern Matching.md

 This algorithm is called the Euclidean Algorithm.
 If you search for its definition online, you will likely find a set of mathematical equations which look a lot like the code above.
 This is one benefit of pattern matching: it allows you to define code by cases, writing simple, declarative code which looks like a specification of a mathematical function.

 A function written using pattern matching works by pairing sets of conditions with their results.
 The expressions on the left of the equals sign are called patterns, and describe which conditions the arguments must satisfy before the alternative on the right of the equals sign should be evaluated and returned.
+Each alternative is tried in order, and the first alternative whose patterns match their inputs determines the return value.

 For example, the first line states that if the second argument is zero, then the result is just the value of the first argument.